We’re adding Jessica Bennett to people we’re in love with.

 Obviously, these are only small things we can do, and the issue is much more complex than that.
 And part of the reason it’s a difficult topic to navigate is that modern day men often don’t realize they’re doing anything wrong.

 “Unless somebody calls you out, you’re unlikely to recognize it.”

-Feminist Fight Club: An Office Survivor Manual is available in book stores everywhere.
+Feminist Fight Club: An Office Survivor Manual.